skycoin/cx-evolves/README.md

---ast=[Set true if best ASTs per generation will be saved] --use-log-fitness=[Set true if fitness will be fitness(log base 2)] --workers=[number of workers available to use, if not set default is 1]
+--ast=[Set true if best ASTs per generation will be saved] --use-log-fitness=[Set true if fitness will be fitness(log base 2)] --workers=[number of workers available to use, if not set default is 1] --random-search=[set true to have no mutation on individuals]

 <!-- Set if maze benchmark -->
 -W=[width of the maze to solve]